pougetat/GameBoyEmulator/README.md

 			Indicates the vertical line to which the present data is transferred to the LCD driver (values : 0 -> 153).

-	TASK : integrate building of SDL2 into make process TASK : design GUI API that mmu will use to render TASK : implement render of a scan line
 	TASK : implement interrupt handling so that CPU can modify scroll registers during H-blank period

 # Learning resources